-This silver beaker is a fine example of fourth-century B.C.
+This silver beaker is a fine example of fourth century B.C.
 Thracian workmanship.
 It probably was made in the region of present-day Romania or Bulgaria, as similar beakers have been found in a princely tomb at Agighiol, near the delta of the Danube in eastern Romania.
-The beaker is raised from a single piece of silver with stamped, chased, and repoussé decoration.
-A horned bird of prey holds a fish in its beak and clutches what seems to be a hare in its claws.
+The beaker is raised from a single piece of silver with a stamped, chased, and repoussé design.
+The decoration depicts a horned bird of prey holding a fish in its beak and clutching what seems to be a hare in its claws.
 The bird is flanked by one horned and two antlered animals, and, facing the large bird, a tiny bird of prey hovers over the horned animal.
-Almost opposite the large bird is a staglike creature with eight legs.
+Almost opposite the large bird is a staglike creature with eight legs indicating two stags.
 His antlers extend into a border of tines ending in bird heads that circle the upper portion of the cup.
 Around both the rim and the base of the beaker runs a pattern of overlapping semicircles; below, the pattern is fringed with scrolling that suggests waves.
 On the bottom of the cup a winged, griffinlike monster chews an animal leg and grasps a small beast in its clawed feet.

 Although certain contemporary Scythian and Iranian stylistic influences can be seen, the iconography of these scenes is clearly Thracian and probably refers to a native myth or legend.
-The monstrous bird of prey with land and water creatures in its grasp appears to symbolize dominance over land and water, while the eight-legged stag probably represents a fabulous capacity for speed.
-Scholars have suggested that its placement on the side of the cup opposite the bird of prey may indicate that the stag is always free from the bird's domination.
-Though a precise interpretation of the iconography remains uncertain, scholars also have suggested that these animals were symbols associated with a heroic ruler and served as protective spirits, avatars, and tribal totems.
+The monstrous bird of prey with land and water creatures in its grasp appears to symbolize dominance over land and water.
+Though a precise interpretation of the iconography remains uncertain, scholars have suggested that these animals were symbols associated with a heroic ruler and served as protective spirits, avatars, and tribal totems.